chinamike65/hugo-tuolesi/content/book3/book3en.md

 Abandoning power is a feeling of remorse for the karma you have created.
 For example, repent in your heart:

-"I did a lot of bad things in the past, but now I regret it, and I won't do it again in the future.
+"I did a lot of bad things in the past, but now I regret it, and I won't do it again in the future."

-"With a repentant heart, a lot of karma will naturally be eliminated.
+With a repentant heart, a lot of karma will naturally be eliminated.

 To be free from evil forces is to be free from evil karma.
 For example, vowing: